AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/impersonation-learner-manager.md

 * An Admin cannot impersonate themself.
 * A Custom Admin who has access to the Users page can impersonate users.
 * An Admin/Custom Admin can only impersonate for 60 mins.
+* A Custom Admin with read-only access cannot impersonate users.

 ## Impersonate a user